chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.customEditors

-The `customEditors` contribution point is how your extension tells VS Code about the custom editors that it provides.
-For example, VS Code needs to know what types of files your custom editor works with as well as how to identify your custom editor in any UI.
+The `customEditors` contribution point is how your 插件 tells Baosky about the custom editors that it provides.
+For example, Baosky needs to know what types of files your custom editor works with as well as how to identify your custom editor in any UI.

-Here's a basic `customEditor` contribution for the [custom editor extension sample](https://github.com/microsoft/vscode-extension-samples/tree/main/custom-editor-sample):
+Here's a basic `customEditor` contribution for the [custom editor 插件 sample](https://github.com/microsoft/vscode-插件-samples/tree/main/custom-editor-sample):

 ```json
 "contributes": {